zachvalenta/jvns.ca/content/post/2018-10-27-new-zine--oh-shit--git-.markdown

 branch!") are things I remember being really scary when I was less comfortable with git!

 So I thought, maybe this could be useful for folks to have as a paper reference!
 Maybe we could make a zine out of it!
 So I emailed her and she agreed to work with me.
-And now here it is! :D
+And now here it is! :D. Very excited to have done a first collaboration.

 ### what's new in the oh shit, git! zine?